 Jordan Plotnek is an artist-scientist who academically researches cyber-physical conflict and produces analogous artwork that explores human nature and existentialism.

 Jordan Plotnek was born in 1992 to artistic parents in Sydney.
-He spent his childhood moving from place to place due to financial pressures and his parents’ volatile relationship, eventually commissioning as an engineer into the Australian military at 19 years old.
+He spent his childhood moving from place to place between Australia and Brazil due to various pressures at home, eventually commissioning as an electronics engineer into the Australian military at 19 years old.
 During his time in uniform Jordan was exposed to further human conflict and aggression, where lethal violence and destruction would be desensitised; and sometimes even celebrated.
 In time this hyper-awareness of the human capacity for such atrocities led Jordan to discover painting, particularly abstract expressionism and symbolism, as a mechanism to process his experiences.

 Since going professional with his art in 2019, Jordan has expanded his practice to investigate humanity on a global scale.
 His work is informed by current events, his ongoing scientific endeavours, and his experiences living nomadically alongside various different peoples and cultures.